How to Choose the Right Tankless RV Water Heater

 Type

-Just because an RV hot water heater is tankless does not mean they are all the same type, which is an especially relevant concern for an RV where space sits at a premium resource.
-While our review focused primarily on complete RV tankless water heaters, there are a couple of different types.
+Just because an RV hot water system is tankless does not mean they are all the same type, which is an especially relevant concern for an RV where space is at a premium.
+While our review is focused primarily on complete tankless RV water heater systems, there are a couple of different types to be aware of.

-While you’re more than welcome to test out a couple of different models to see which suits you the best, we feel it is essential to present both to you and highlight why one is better than the other.
-The two main types of RV tankless hot water heater, the point of use model and the traditional tankless.
+While you’re more than welcome to test out both kinds of systems to see which suits you the best, we feel it essential to present both to you and highlight why one is better than the other.
+The two main types of RV tankless water heaters on the market are ‘the point of use model’ and the tankless option.

 Point of Use

-From outward appearances, the point of use water heater might seem like the better choice for an RV.
+From an outward perspective, a point of use model might seem like the better choice for an RV instant hot water heater.
 Its small size allows it to conveniently fit pretty much anywhere without having to worry about complicated installation or taking up valuable room that could be used for other things.

-The main issue with a point of use hot water heater is that it often has such a low flow rate that it cannot keep up with the demands of heavier use.
-On top of that, point of use hot water heaters are meant to heat the water for a single fixture.
+The main issue with a point of use system in your RV is that it often has such a low flow rate that it cannot keep up with the demands of heavier use.
+On top of that, point of use hot water heaters are meant to heat water for a single fixture.

-This means you would need multiple point of use water heaters to satisfy the different water sources in an RV– likely at least two with the shower and sink.
+This means you would need multiple point of use water heaters to satisfy the different water sources in an RV– likely at least two, one for the shower and one for the hot water tap at the sink.
 Another potential issue comes from the fact that point of use water heaters are almost always electric, limiting the fueling options.

 Tankless

-Our entire list focuses on the traditional RV tankless water heater for a couple of reasons, not the least of which is ease.
-For one, you generally only need a single tank free water heater to run all of the water sources in an RV.
+Our entire list focuses on the traditional tankless water heater for RVs for a couple of reasons, not least is ease.
+For one, you generally only need a single unit to run all of the water sources in an RV.

 However, tank free water heaters generally have a much higher total throughput compared to point of use models.
 On top of that, the water fixtures in an RV usually do not have larger flow rates than those in houses, especially older homes.

 The big downfall of a traditional RV water heater is the fact that it costs significantly more than the point of use models.
-In fact, tankless water heaters are often the most expensive form of heating water, though they pay for themselves with efficiency in the long run.
+In fact, a tankless heater is often the most expensive way of heating water, though they do pay for themselves in the long run by their efficiency.

 How it Runs